kakathic/Android-jdk/README.md

 ## NEW

+New: In order for java to be used at recovery, use the following command

+jdk_recovery

+Use the jdk_recovery command before using the java command

-New feature allows upgrading by typing
+New: feature allows upgrading by typing

 su -c jdk_update /path/jdk_jre.tar.gz